MicrosoftDocs/defender-docs/defender-xdr/eval-defender-mcas-architecture.md

 ### Applying Microsoft Entra Conditional Access policies to cloud apps

 Conditional Access App Control (the ability to apply Conditional Access policies to cloud apps) requires integration with Microsoft Entra ID.
 This integration isn't a requirement for getting started with Defender for Cloud Apps.
-It is a step we encourage you to try out during the pilot phase—[Step 3.
+It's a step we encourage you to try out during the pilot phase—[Step 3.
 Pilot Microsoft Defender for Cloud Apps](eval-defender-mcas-pilot.md).

 ## SIEM integration